Committed to protecting the natural environment, NREL promotes green purchasing—also referred to as sustainable acquisition—by:

 - Non-ozone depleting

-In 2012, NREL achieved excellence in sustainable acquisitions and green purchasing, attaining the Leadership Goal for 17 Priority Products in five different categories:
+In 2015, NREL achieved excellence in sustainable acquisitions and green purchasing for the fifth consecutive year, attaining the GreenBuy Leadership Goal for 13 Priority Products in six different categories:

 - Compostable materials from NREL's cafeteria and coffee shops

 - Office materials: paper, electronic toner cartridges, etc.